robertomagan/cvdocs/README.md

 # **CVdocs v1.0**
-Sumarizing your CV documents quickly and easily!
+Building and compile all your CV documents in one easy and quickly!

 Pre-requisites
 --------------